simoarpe/azores-image-gallery/README.md

 To offer the site in your local network run `jekyll serve --host 0.0.0.0` and all the devices connected to the same network can navigate the albums by typing `<local_ip>:4000`.
 The `<local_ip>` is the local IP of the machine serving the Jekyll site.
 On OSx the IP can be easily discovered by accessing the Network Preferences.

+## Other useful info

+Azores Image Gallery uses under the hood [`Minimagick`](https://github.com/minimagick/minimagick) to generate the thumbnail. `Minimagick` is a clone of [`Rmagic`](https://github.com/rmagick/rmagick) but with a smaller memory footprint.

+The `symlink` option, that is enabled by default, will create symbolic links instead of copying every pictures in order to save disk space.

+`auto_orient` options is disabled by default.
+If set to true Azores Image Gallery will use an [Exif Reader](https://github.com/remvee/exifr) to determine the actual orientation of a picture.